ECE160-Fall2022/HW1/README.md

 Please follow the instructions carefully.
 Note: failure to do so will result in a reduction of 10% of this homework grade.
 If you make a mistake, you can always delete the entire repo and try again (but of course, save your code).
 1. Go to the provided hw link.
 2. Create a team (individual or a pair).
-3. Clone the repository to your unix environment and work on the master branch.
+3. Clone the repository to your unix environment and work on the main branch.
 If you are working in a pair, each of you will have to make at least 1 commit.
-4. Push your master branch to the Github repository.
+4. Push your main branch to the Github repository.
 5. This will automatically create a pull request and perform auto grading.

 For all questions, you must do the following: